 However, most people come to Castel Sant’Elmo since it offers the best viewpoint in Naples.
 You can walk around the entire battlements for a 360-degree view of Naples and beyond.

-The most stunning view is over to Mt.
+The most stunning view is of Mt.
 Vesuvius and the Bay of Naples to Capri.
 Castel Sant’Elmo also accords a perfect view of Spaccanapoli slicing its way through the core of the historic center.

 I recommend going in the late afternoon just before sunset.
 The panoramic vista of Naples is equally amazing when the city lights up.